Lucg/push-plugin-unity/README.md

 When you disable live geo, then all active live geo regions will be stopped.
 At any time you can check how many active live geo regions are there for particular user by calling the method:

 	 int regions = InfobipPushLocation.NumberOfCurrentLiveGeoRegions();
-To stop all active live geo regions you need to call method `InfobipPushLocation.StopLiveGeoMonitoringForAllRegions()`.
+To stop all active live geo regions you need to call the method `InfobipPushLocation.StopLiveGeoMonitoringForAllRegions()`.
 Method returns the number of stopped live geo regions:

 	int regions = InfobipPushLocation.StopLiveGeoMonitoringForAllRegions();

-Only on `iOS` you can use live geo accuracy.
+Only on `iOS` can you use the live geo accuracy.
 Live geo monitoring accuracy is set to hundred meters by default.
 You can change the accuracy by setting  `InfobipPushLocation.LiveGeoAccuracy` field and check the current live geo accuracy by getting the same field (type double).
 Be careful when setting accuracy because of Apple's restrictions regarding location accuracy and usage in mobile applications.

 ### Media Notifications

 From Infobip Push service you can send Media notification with media content.
 Media content refers to multimedia content (image, video, audio) wrapped inside HTML tags.

-#### Media Content from Media Notifcation
+#### Media Content from Media Notification

 To check if notification has media content you can use  `notification.isMediaNotification()`, where the `notification` is media notification received from Infobip Push server.